julianazhu/the-last-station/README.md

 - *Justin Lambert* - for the code reviews and the support.
 - *Jake Scott* - for enduring approximately one million NaNoWriMos together.
 - [*Stephen Sherratt*](https://www.gridbugs.org/) - Tried to run this in pre-alpha....:scream: :pray:
-- *Kurtis Crisafulli* - :baby_chick: acting as a rubber duck.
+- *Kurtis Crisafulli* - for being an excellent rubber duck :baby_chick:
 - *[StoryNexus](http://www.storynexus.com/) & [Failbetter Games](https://www.failbettergames.com/)* - for the inspiration.